technomancy/bussard/spoilers/challenges.md

 # Challenges

+The first has been implemented; the rest are just notes for possibilities.

 ## Escape the initial system

 You awaken in orbit with dex-19 having reactivated you.
 He wants to get out of